rtavenar/hdr/content/parts/01/dtw/dtw_da.md

-This method proved useful to extract meaningful clusters and an _a posteriori_ analysis of the clusters enabled to identify the export dynamics of pollutants in different geographical areas of the study sites, which then led to management recommendations, as described in {% cite dupas:halshs-01228397 %}.
+This method proved useful to extract meaningful clusters and an _a posteriori_ analysis of the clusters enabled to identify the export dynamics of pollutants in different geographical areas of the study sites, which then led to management recommendations, as detailed in {% cite dupas:halshs-01228397 %}.

 ## References